-With 89 million foreign tourists in 2017, France is the most highly visited country in the world.
+With 89 million foreign tourists in 2017, France is the world's most highly visited country.
 It isn't solely dependent on tourism: The economy is highly diversified and the government has partially or fully privatized many large companies like Air France and France Telecom.

 You may also like: Recognizing the faces on the world's most traded currencies